The History of Ritter Pharmaceuticals, Inc.

 Founder Andrew Ritter suffered from severe lactose intolerance since his early childhood.
 Medical experts told Andrew there was no treatment available and that he would have to manage suffering from lactose intolerance for the rest of his life.
 The condition dramatically affected his health and lifestyle, and thus he began a quest to develop a better solution for his condition after years of suffering.

-Ritter’s pioneering scientific team developed this compound based on the philosophy of microbiome modulation and the ability to improve colon function by selectively increasing the growth of beneficial bacteria in the colonic ecosystem.
-The scientific team is especially excited for the potential of this platform to not only treat lactose intolerance, but in the future, other major gastrointestinal diseases such as irritable bowel syndrome, Crohn’s disease, ulcerative colitis and others.
+Ritter’s pioneering scientific team developed this compound based on the philosophy of microbiome modulation and the ability to improve colon function by selectively increasing the growth of beneficial bacteria in the colonic ecosystem (digestive tract).
+The Company is further exploring the functionality and discovering the therapeutic potential gut microbiome changes may have on treating/preventing a variety of conditions including: gastrointestinal diseases, immuno-oncology, metabolic, and liver disease.